DVTI Camera Wiki

 - We've decided to use the IMX178 instead of AR0130 in the final release of the camera.
 This sensor is only slightly more expensive but the field of view is nearly twice as big.

-- Prototype Version 3 (release candidate) - ongoing
+- Prototype Version 3 (release candidate 1, RC1) - completed

 - Changes vs. version 2: Drop internal GPS antenna, add GPIO interface, add 256 MBytes DDR2 RAM buffer, change to a 0.8mm pitch FPGA, fix LVDS channel placing, improve power management, reduce startup time, switch to more stable oscillators (SiT5000)